Make natural soap with French pink clay and beautifully scented essential oils. A lovely choice as a Valentine’s Day soap recipe

 Essential oils & moulding

 - When your soap is at trace, stir in the melted shea butter and mix thoroughly.
-Next add the essential oils and keep stirring until it's all mixed in.
-It may begin to firm up quickly at this point so try to be quick about it yourself.Pour the soap batter into your mould(s) and either cover with towels or oven process.For towel insulation: wrap the soap up, both from underneath and over the top with a big fluffy towel.
+Next, add the essential oils and keep stirring until it's all mixed in.
+It may begin to firm up quickly at this point so try to be quick about it yourself.Pour the soap batter into your mold(s) and either cover with towels or oven process.For towel insulation: wrap the soap up, both from underneath and over the top with a big fluffy towel.
 You can line the top of your soap with cling film to keep the cloth fibers out.
 Leave it wrapped like this for 24-48 hours.For oven processing: From the moment you turned your oven on you've been monitoring the temperature.
 When it gets to the right temperature, turn it off and put your soap inside on a baking tray.
 Leave inside for 24-48 hours.If your oven gets too hot, turn it off and leave the door open until it's cool enough.
 The soap can sit uncovered for about 10 minutes without the color being affected too much.

-- You can pop the soap out of the moulds after 48 hours.
+- You can pop the soap out of the molds after 48 hours.
 After two days, saponification is pretty much complete.
 Let the soap dry out for four weeks before using or decorating.
 This process is called ‘Curing’ and I have a great piece on what to do over here.
 Decorating the tops of soap with dried herbs or flowers when it's wet or fresh can lead to your botanicals turning brown (more on that here).
 If you wait until it's cured then they'll stay colorful for longer.
 To get dried lavender buds or rose petals to stick, spray the tops of your soap with witch hazel and then sprinkle the flower petals on top.
 When the witch hazel dries up, they'll stick to the soap like magic.

 If you’d like to give your soap as gifts, I also have some ideas on how to naturally wrap soap for gifts.